Hp scands 7121620245952

 Recent Comments

-1. about 18 hours ago on Nancy Classics
+1. 4 days ago on Nancy Classics

 YOU can do anything if you have friends – and a little imagination.

-2. 1 day ago on Nancy Classics
+10. about 2 months ago on Nancy Classics

 I remember the olden days when neighbors did nice things for each other and Nancy and her friends got together for fun times together.
 Back in those days, every house in town had a covered front porch, so someone who had a hammock would have set it up on the porch – so they wouldn’t need to worry about rain.
 In those days, on a summer evening, the grown-ups would all gather up on the porches for after dinner coffee and chats – and the kids would ride bikes and trikes in the street in front of the houses.
 We lived in a small town – so we never worried about stuff like traffic.
 A lot of people these days never get to know their neighbors.
 Such a loss.